districtr/districtr/docs/02editormap/map.md

 After the default `Map` class is defined, helper method `addUnits` is defined, which takes in the following parameters...
--`map`, `Map` object to be acted upon
+- `map`, `Map` object to be acted upon
--`parts`, object containing directory of plan parts, for use when determining color properties.
+- `parts`, object containing directory of plan parts, for use when determining color properties.
--`tileset`, a Mapbox tileset object stored in the cloud -`layerAdder`, a utility function that describes the front-back order of added layers.
+- `tileset`, a Mapbox tileset object stored in the cloud
+- `layerAdder`, a utility function that describes the front-back order of added layers.

-This function returns a collection of four [`Layer`] objects as follows.
+This function returns a collection of two, up to four, [`Layer`] objects as follows.

 - `units`, a layer of standard, paintable precinct/census units, set to specifications from `colors`